jasonscomely/wheatbin/doc/translations.markdown

 --------------------------------------------

 - Translations are stored inside the directory `app/Locale`
-- There is a subdirectory for each language, for example in French we have `fr_FR`, Italian `it_IT` etc.
+- There is subdirectory for each language, for example in French we have `fr_FR`, Italian `it_IT` etc.
 - A translation is a PHP file that returns an Array with a key-value pairs
 - The key is the original text in English and the value is the translation of the corresponding language
 - **French translations are always up to date**